 Recently, an Amish patient was diagnosed with an orthopedic cancer and had to travel over 2 hours to receive treatment.
 The patient was billed for over $200,000 as self-pay and could not afford the amount out of pocket.
 In response, Ferguson quickly called the Amish Church Fund to see if the patient was a member of the organization's community.
 As a member, Ferguson was able to get the patient’s bill paid by the church community within the week.
 “These families bond together.
 If they don't have a church fund to turn over their bills to, their community joins together to pay them," says Ferguson.
 “And that is just simply overwhelming to me.
 It's all about providing the patient everything we can and sometimes it takes our whole community to be able to provide patients what they need.”

 Amy Elgin is an oncology patient resource coordinator at AnMed Health Cancer Center in Anderson, SC.
 She is a self-taught financial advocate who provides services to two oncology programs in her hospital: the Anmed Health Cancer Center and a private practice.
 She started her oncology career in 2015.
-She was weary of her position at first because she knew what patients’ experiences were like after losing her mom to cancer at 13-years-old, but this experience has since drove her passion to advocate for oncology patients.
+She was wary of her position at first because she knew what patients’ experiences were like after losing her mom to cancer at 13-years-old, but this experience has since drove her passion to advocate for oncology patients.
 Upon being hired, Elgin immediately revamped he oncology patient resource program to better meet patients' financial needs and to help her program and health system save money.
 "I just took things into my own hands,” she says.

 After her program lost their pharmacy assistance staff member during her second year on the job, she started to notice more patients that needed help.
 So, she started Googling "patient assistance" and "pharmacy assistance" to find any help available.
 Elgin’s services are in high demand because she is the only financial advocate providing support to four oncologists, one gynecologic oncologist, two radiation oncologists, four nurse practitioners, and one physician assistant.
 She has since received training from NaVectis and was part of Vivor’s pilot program (a third-party financial assistance platform at a cost).
 But she considers the ACCC Patient Assistance & Reimbursement Guide and Google to be her best friends.
 “The ACCC Patient Assistance and Reimbursement Guide is one of my go-tos,” she says.
 “I have tabbed each company name, so when I hear a drug, I can quickly turn to the page.”
 As an oncology patient resource coordinator, Elgin helps patients find and access all aspects of financial assistance.
 She is trained to understand and know how to apply for Medicaid on patients’ behalf and on how to optimize patients’ insurance, and she is self-trained on how to access assistance for patients with disability, track financial assistance received by free drug programs, and even on how to get patients access to free mobile phones and cell phone service (You can read her Oncology Issues article "Helping Patients Access Free Mobile Phones and Cell Service" for more information on helping patients with this need.)
 Elgin does it all.